-A copy of the letter dated January 9, 2013, without the exhibits which were attached above and irrelevant documents, is attached and marked P/4.

-20. It should be emphasized that the schedule set forth in section 55 of seam zone standing orders provides that "As a general rule, an answer to a permit application under part C (a part entitled "Issuance of permits to residents of the Judea and Samaria Area for the purpose of entering and remaining in the seam zone" - the undersigned) will be given within two weeks from the receipt of all required document at the District Coordination and Liaison Office."
-(The emphases appear in the original).

-A copy of section 55 of the seam zone standing orders, is attached and marked P/5.

-21. Since the applications, as well as HaMoked's letter, remained unanswered, HaMoked sent another letter to the head of the Jenin DCO on behalf of the family members and requested once again that their applications be handled.
-A copy of the letter was transferred to the public liaison officer and to the legal advisor for the West Bank.

-A copy of the letter dated January 24, 2013, is attached and marked P/6.

-- 22. On February 17, 2013, shortly before the petition was filed, HaMoked's representative spoke with the public liaison officer, in an attempt to receive information concerning the status of the application, but the public liaison officer refused to give information over the phone. - 23.
-As is recalled, according to the schedule established by the respondents, an application should be answered within two weeks from its receipt at the DCO.
-About eight weeks passed from the date the applications of the family members were transferred to the DCO and until the filing date of this petition, and yet, no answer has been received.
-Therefore, the petitioners have no alternative but to turn to this honorable court and request remedy.
+- A copy of the letter dated March 3, 2013, without an exhibit which was attached above, is attached and marked P/4. - 18.
+It should be emphasized that the schedule set forth in section 55 of seam zone standing orders provides that "As a general rule, an answer to a permit application under part C (a part entitled "Issue of permits to residents of the Judea and Samaria Area for the purpose of entering and remaining in the seam zone" the undersigned) will be given within two weeks from the receipt of all required documents at the District Coordination and Liaison Office."
+(The emphases appear in the original). - A copy of section 55 of the seam zone standing orders is attached and marked P/5. - 19.
+As neither the application nor HaMoked's letter were answered, on March 12, 2013, HaMoked sent another letter to the head of the Jenin DCO, reminded the urgency of the application, and reiterated the request that petitioner's application be handled.
+A copy of this letter was also sent to the civil administration public liaison officer and to the legal advisor for the West Bank. - A copy of the letter dated March 12, 2013, is attached and marked P/6. - 20.
+On April 4, 2013, shortly before the petition was filed, HaMoked's representative spoke with the public liaison officer, to inquire about the status of the application.
+The public liaison officer, who, according to respondents' statements mentioned in paragraph 11 above, is "... intended, inter alia, to increase the availability for applications and requests of the Palestinian inhabitants, also on seam zone issues" said that the soldier Eyal was handling the seam zone, but that the soldier was busy on the phone and would get back to HaMoked's representative.
+After a while, HaMoked's representative called the office of the public liaison officer again, and was told by the public liaison officer he has already told her that the soldier Eyal would call her back.
+About two hours later the soldier Eyal called HaMoked's representative, and in response to her question concerning the status of petitioner's matter, he told her that there was no answer yet. - As is recalled, according to the schedule established by the respondents, an application should be answered within two weeks from its receipt at the DCO.
+About two months passed from the date the application of the petitioner was transferred to the DCO, and about a month passed from the first application to the respondents until the filing date of this petition, and yet, no answer has been received.
+Therefore, the petitioners had no alternative but to turn to this honorable court and request remedy. - 22.
+It should be remembered, that this is the second petition which is filed on behalf of the petitioner due to the failure to respond to his application to obtain an entry permit into the seam zone.
+Will the petitioner be forced to turn to this honorable court, whenever he wishes to renew his permit?